NEW! Biden Administration’s Detailed Guide to the IRA

 Fabulous Weeds: The Jesse Jenkins Interview by David Roberts

-Our heading references “The interview” because this podcast conversation has achieved cult status among climate and energy policy types.
-We say “Weeds” because the 72-minute podcast goes deep into the workings of the IRA.
+Our heading references “The interview” because this podcast conversation achieved cult status among climate and energy policy types.
+We say “Weeds” because the 72-minute podcast went deep into the workings of the IRA.
 And we say “Fabulous” because Jenkins’ command of the intricacies of the legislation and their implications — for U.S. energy supply and use, for emissions and climate, and for the surrounding politics — is nothing short of brilliant.
 In this conversation the weeds sway and sing.

 Roberts, a veteran political + energy + climate journalist whom we have followed closely (and occasionally tangled with) for more than a decade, posted his conversation with Jenkins, an assistant professor of mechanical engineering at Princeton, on Aug.
 19 as Diving further into the Inflation Reduction Act: Part Two.